ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

 - have metadata embedded in their filenames or paths which can be explained once,
 - have a purpose that is unknown to the crate author, but they need to be preserved as part of an archive.

 In any of the above cases where files are not described, a directory containing a set of files _MAY_ be described using a `Dataset` _Data Entity_ that encapsulates the files with a `description` property that explains the contents.
-If the RO-Crate file structure is flat, or files are not grouped together a `description` property on the _Root Data Entity_ may be used.
+If the RO-Crate file structure is flat, or files are not grouped together a `description` property on the _Root Data Entity_ may be used, or a `Dataset` with a local reference beginning with `#` (eg to describe certain type of file which occurs throughout the crate).
 This approach is recommended for RO-Crates which are to be deposited in a long-term archive.

 ### Example linking to a file and folders